-Performance-based fees on profits on distributions from current income and the disposition of investments are often a material component of our overall compensation - Item 6 below provides more detailed information.
+Performance-based fees due to the Advisor for performance in excess of stated return thresholds, either realized or unrealized, depending on the respective Client's Governing Documents, are often a material component of our overall compensation - Item 6 "Performance-Based Fees and Side-by-Side Management: Performance-Based Fees" provides more detailed information.
 Our performance-based compensation arrangements are structured to comply with Rule 205-3 under the Advisers Act.
-Total fees paid by Clients that pay performance-based fees are higher than those fees paid by Clients that are not charged a performance-based fee.
+Total fees paid by Clients that pay performance-based fees can be higher than those fees paid by Clients that are not charged a performance-based fee.
 The Advisor typically receives reduced or no performance-based compensation from Affiliates, Ownership Entities, Related Entities and/or certain Investors.